 a.
 Hôtel Tassel, Rue Janson-straat 6, 1000 Brussels.
 According to UNESCO, the founding work of Art Nouveau in Brussels, commissioned by Professor Emile Tassel, designed and built in 1893-4.
 Horta designed furniture for this house for several years thereafter.
 From the Wikipedia description: “Two rather conventional buildings in brick and natural stone – on on the side of the street and one on the side of the garden – were linked by a steel structure covered with glass” which functions as a connector and light source.

-3. Take a guided tour of art nouveau in Brussels with an expert.
+3. Take a guided tour of art nouveau in Brussels with a local expert.

 5. People watch over a coffee from the sidewalk Cafe Métropole.